hoytech/quadrable/README.md

 **Important**: In both of the above cases, the values are `string_view`s that point into the LMDB memory map.
 This means that they are valid only up until a write operation is done on the transaction, or the transaction is terminated with commit/abort.
 If you need to keep them around longer, copy them into a string:

     std::string key1ValCopy(recs["key1"].val);

+### Garbage Collection

+The `GarbageCollector` class can be used to deallocate unneeded nodes.
+See the implementation in `quadb.cpp`.

+* `gc.markAllHeads()` will mark all the heads stored in the `quadrable_head` table.
+But if you have other roots stored you would like to preserve you can mark them with `gc.markTree()`.
+Both of these methods can be called inside a read-only transaction.
+* When you are done marking nodes, call `gc.sweep()`.
+This must be done inside a read-write transaction.
+All nodes that weren't found during the mark phase are deleted.